jackiespear/jsPsychProductionTypingPhDExp1/README.md

 # jsPsychProductionTypingPhDExp1
 Experiment 1 of my PhD Thesis.
 Production by typing using words from Johns and Swanson (1988)

-This experiment is a standard yes/no recognition memory test During the study phase, participants will be presented with word pairs and instructed to produce the green words but only read the red words.
+This experiment is a standard yes/no recognition memory test.
+During the study phase, participants will be presented with word pairs and instructed to produce the green words but only read the red words.

 Both pure and mixed lists will be used